deepub/CosmosSQLCalipers/README.md

 This section provides the latest updates

 #### Cosmos SQL client dependency
-CosmosSQLCalipers relies on the azure-cosmos v3 SDK at present
+CosmosSQLCalipers relies on the azure-cosmos SDK.
+The current version is v4.0.1-beta.3.

 #### Test Results
 Following consistency levels are running fine: